gbrough/mysite/README.md

     -   CSS was used to format the page around the header, body, image and text.
     -   Github was also utilized to practices saving changes and providing the Readme instructions.

-### Complete setup/installation instructions: If you would like to contribute to this project, you're welcome to clone it.
+### Complete setup/installation instructions:
+If you would like to contribute to this project, you're welcome to clone it.
 The tools used are git for cloning, commiting, and pushing changes.
 VSCode is the editor I used to make HTML and CSS changes.
 VSCode includes Live Server that lets you preview the page on your local computer.

-### Known bugs: This is a starter website with limited features.
+### Known bugs:
+This is a starter website with limited features.
 There are not known bugs at the deployment of this site.
 If you would like to make a change, feel free to submit a Github pull request.

+### License
-### [MIT license](https://opensource.org/licenses/MIT) others are allowed modify or reuse this project.
+[MIT license](https://opensource.org/licenses/MIT) others are allowed modify or reuse this project.

-### Contact information: Message me on LinkedIn @ https://www.linkedin.com/in/gbroughton/
+### Contact information:
+Message me on LinkedIn @ https://www.linkedin.com/in/gbroughton/